 - Rolled Oats

 These are some of my very favorite staple foods that I keep on hand at all times.
-So many different recipes can be made with these staple items.
+So many different recipes are made with these staple items.

 Now, that you are thinking about stocking your pantry with wholesome whole foods, start gathering good recipes for cooking and baking.
-Here are a few to get you started.
 I will be adding more as I have time.

 These are recipes that I have personally used for many, many years.
-They have been tried and tested by all family and friends.
+These recipes are tried and tested by all family and friends.
 They are my go-to standby recipes.